mcm4iob/ioBroker.hoymiles-ms/README.md

 **************************************************************************************************************

-**ATTENTION: THIS IS A WORK IN PROGRESS DRAFT AND NOT YET USEAGEBLE AT ALL** A first workrin release can be expected ner 15.7.2025.
+**ATTENTION: THIS IS A WORK IN PROGRESS DRAFT AND NOT YET USEABLE AT ALL** A first working release can be expected around 15.7.2025.

 ## hoymiles-ms adapter for ioBroker